kishandongare/OpenStack/README.md

 # What is OpenStack ?

-OpenStack is open source software for building clouds.OpenStack is a cloud OS that is used to control the large pools of computing, storage, and networking resources within a data center.
-Open Stack is open-source and free software.
-This is basically used for cloud computing and deployed as an IaaS.
-It is programmable infrastructure that allows users to have one platform for virtual machines, containers and bare metal.
+>> OpenStack is open source and free software for building cloud Computing or it is a Cloud Operating System that is used to control the large pools of computing, storage, and networking resources within a data center and provisioned through OpenStack APIs with common authentication mechanisms.

+>> It is programmable infrastructure as a service that allows users to have one platform for virtual machines, containers and bare metal.
+It helps to  control a data center with the help of a web-based dashboard or command-line tools.